skjohansen/board-game-mjigame/DocsSrc/userstories/userstory2 (pre-game).md

 # User stories

-"As a user, I want to be able to choose between two options when I've entered this website.
+"As a user, I want to be able to enter a username and an email-adress.
+After that is done i want to be able to enter a game via a button"
-These options are either to host a game or to join an existing game that's already started by someone else"